Glossary

 The AI-generated answer card above Google's classic search results.
 It often cites third-party sources directly and reduces clicks to the organic results.

 Google's AI Overview (previously "Search Generative Experience", SGE) is the AI answer Google has been rolling out above the classic search results since 2024–2025.
-Unlike on ChatGPT or Perplexity, the user sees both: the AI answer and the search-results list.
-In practice the AI answer often resolves the question and the click into the result list never happens.
+Unlike with ChatGPT or Perplexity, the user sees both: the AI answer and the search-results list.
+In practice the AI answer often resolves the question and the click into the results list never happens.

 For brands this has two consequences.
 First, previously reliable click metrics from Google Search Console become unreliable (see "AI Overview Signal").
-Second, the choice of cited third-party sources directly determines which brands appear in the AI Overview — often those are different sources from the ones that rank in the classic top-10.
+Second, the choice of cited third-party sources directly determines which brands appear in the AI Overview — often those are different sources than the ones ranking in the classic top 10.

 More on this: